hasura/graphql-engine/rfcs/pg-function-improvements.md

 ### Proposal

+1. A function is allowed to be tracked if any of the following holds true:
+   - Returns a scalar
+   - Returns a table type or setof table type that has already been tracked.

-1. Every function is allowed to be exposed through GraphQL API.
-If a function is marked as `immutable`/`stable`, it is exposed under `query_root` otherwise under `mutation_root`.
+1. If a function is marked as `immutable`/`stable`, it is exposed under `query_root` otherwise under `mutation_root`.

-2. A function `f` is only exposed for a role `r` in the GraphQL API if a permission is defined on `f` for the role `r`.

 ### Permissions